Office printer prices

 Inkjet vs laser in a nutshell

-If you’re looking for the most economical, long-term printing solution, then an A4 laser printer is the best option.
+- If you’re looking for the most economical, long-term printing solution, then a laser printer is the best option.
 Despite the hefty initial investment, their higher toner yield and a lower risk of malfunction make them the best option in terms of value for money.

 How much will I pay per page?